Donate Time

 What are we doing to be COVID safe?

+Our space is well-ventilated, masks are welcomed, and our charity distributions are contactless where possible.
 Our protocols are regularly reviewed along with the government covid-19 guidelines and our overall approach to health and safety and inclusivity.
-Our space is well-ventilated, masks are welcomed, and our charity distributions are contactless where possible.

 How do I sign up?